Billzabob/WarzoneWinsBot/README.md

-# Discord Framework in Scala

-A project to mess around with the Discord API and make a framework for it.
-Mostly just for practice and to learn.
+# Call of Duty: Warzone Bot

+A Discord bot that notifies the channel when any of its members get a dub